NVIDIA/NVFlare/examples/hello-world/ml-to-fl/README.md

 If you just want to follow the steps to create convert the DL to FL code, you can just skip the rest of the readme and go directly to the examples.

-For those who are more curious, you can continue to read.
+For those who are more curious to learn more different types of implementations for use cases, you can continue to read.

-# For More Curious users
+# For Advanced Users: Client API with different implementations

 For the same Client API, we have several implementations for different needs

-  1. In-process Client API: the client training script is in the same process as the NVFlare Client.
+  1. In-process Client API: the client training script is in the same process as the NVFlare Client job process.
+     Since training script and client job process both in the same process memory, it is a bit efficient and simpler configuration, here we leverage ```InProcessClientAPIExecutor``` executor.
+     In many cases, you should choose Option 1 for efficiency and simplicity.

-  2. sub-process client API: the client training script is in a sub-process
+  2. sub-process client API: the client training script is in a sub-process Since training script and NVFlare job are in separate process with ```ClientAPILauncherExecutor``` executor, we offer two mechanisms to communicate
-     * the sub-process training script and client process are communicated via FilePipe
+     * the sub-process training script and client job process are communicated via CellPipe (default)
-     * the sub-process training script and client process are communicated via CellPipe
+     * the sub-process training script and client job process are communicated via FilePipe

-  In most of the case, you should choose Option 1 for efficiency and simplicity.
      If you need to have multi-GPU or distributed pytorch training, you should use Option 2.
-For Option 2, we use CellPipe as default

-To make this easy to follow, we have created two job templates: xxx-in-proc job templates are used for in-process client API.

 Note: Avoid install TensorFlow and PyTorch on the same virtual environment due to library conflicts.